-As disclosed in Note 2.2 (a) to the consolidated financial statements, the Company changed its method for accounting for leases using a modified retrospective approach for the year ended December 31, 2019.
+As discussed in Note 2.4 (v) to the consolidated financial statements, the Company changed its method for accounting for leases using the modified retrospective approach in 2019.

 Basis for Opinion

 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the Company's financial statements based on our audits.
 We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) ("PCAOB") and are required to be independent with respect to the Company in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.